Hi All! Thank you so much for an amazing week at PVES! We were sooo excited to have our whole school family back together again!

 I LOVE this blog post from We Are Teachers!
 So many good ideas to help increase background knowledge through classroom lessons.

-#1 Connect with virtual experts: I have had sled dog mushers, bee farmers, turkey farmers, chefs and so many other guests come to my classroom to extend on our learning.
+A couple of my favorites from this post are:#1 Connect with virtual experts: I have had sled dog mushers, bee farmers, turkey farmers, chefs and so many other guests come to my classroom to extend on our learning.

 #5 Integrate: Bring science and social studies into your reading block!
 Pair your fiction books with nonfiction books to build background knowledge.